-The protection of Critical National Infrastructure today generally relates to power stations, electric grid infrastructure and air traffic control systems.
+The protection of Critical National Infrastructure today generally relates to power stations, electric grid infrastructure, and air traffic control systems.
 However, as a new article in SC Magazine highlights, the advent of smart cities widens the catchment further and all the same rules apply as to any other networked computer system: any software or firmware-based control system will always have the potential to be vulnerable to a cyber attack, either through malware infection to the file system, or through hacking of configuration settings.
-(Of course, the 1969 movie, The Italian Job demonstrated this, so this maybe isn’t such a new phenomenon).

-We are already seeing the effect referred to by Gartner recently, whereby information security breaches like Sony 'institutionalise more-proactive thinking about cyber-security risks'.
-Cerrudo is right to highlight the need for Smart City technology to recognise the huge significance of breach prevention and plan for the inevitable cyberattacks.
+We are already seeing the effect referred to by Gartner recently, whereby information security breaches like Sony 'institutionalize more proactive thinking about cyber-security risks'.
+Cerrudo is right to highlight the need for Smart City technology to recognize the huge significance of breach prevention and plan for the inevitable cyber attacks.

 Read the full article on SC Magazine here.